Virtual assistant

 - Installation and connection

 This article describes the on-site installation of electricity meters.
-Configuration on the Climkit platform is also required for the equipment to function.
+For the equipment to function, configuration on the Climkit platform is also required.
 Links are available at the end of the document.

-This installation allows for the measurement of currents with an intensity of < 80A
+This installation allows for the measurement of currents with an intensity < 80A

-- Connect the phases on the network side from the top (L1, L2, and L3).
+- Connect the phases on the grid side from the top (L1, L2, and L3).

 - Connect the consumer (or the photovoltaic inverter) from the bottom (L1, L2, and L3).